slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Naval Ravikant*
 > *"Só os mais corajosos conseguem fazer a paz."
 -- Trump*
-> *"Who lies for you will lie against you."
+> *"Who lies for you will lie against you." (...)
+"Talkers aren’t strong.
+The strong don’t talk."
--- Bosnian proverb*
+-- Sayings*
 > *"The best fighter is never angry."
 -- Lao Tzu*